ulrichm69/laravel-google-cloud-logging/README.md

         ]
 ```

-In the Log Explorer, you will se this payload if you ar into Sharknado
+In the Log Explorer, under Severity - Debug, you will se this kind of payload (if you are into Sharknado)
 ```javascript
 {
   insertId: "1fwd45fghmtpq",